|

 In the summer of 1996 I took a school trip to Viterbo, Italy - about 60 miles north of Rome.
 It was two months of exquisite experiences.
 During this time I began working on the arch image which is a recurring theme in my work.

 Starting in 1998 I had the good fortune to spend a few weeks or a month each year at my friend's place in Lamole, Italy - about 45 minutes south of Florence.
-A wealth of my paintings come from the time spent in Tuscany.
 A part of my heart still resides there.
 At certain times of the year, I can get confused about where I am for I suddenly feel myself in a particular place, all the details as vivid as if I were there.
 The colors, the light, the smells, the temperature.

-I've migrated from Newburyport to Rockport to Essex to Ipswich.
-Here in Ipswich is Crane Beach.
-It is another barrier island just south of Plum Island.
-This beautiful crescent formed by water is now so much a part of me I cannot imagine living anywhere else.
+I migrated from Newburyport to Rockport to Essex to Ipswich.
+Ipswich is home to Crane Beach, another barrier island just south of Plum Island.
+This beautiful crescent formed by water was so much a part of me I could never imagine living anywhere else.